hasanmehediii/CSE-3112-Project/README.md

 ## 🥗 About The Project

-**KhaiKhai** is a smart meal planning platform designed to help students and busy individuals manage their daily food choices effectively.
+**KhaiKhai** is a smart meal planning platform designed for students and busy individuals to manage their daily food choices effectively.

-Our goal is to make eating both affordable and healthy, while also considering canteen availability, personal budget, and even weather conditions.
+Our goal is to make eating **affordable**, **healthy**, and **convenient**, while considering:

+- Personal budget
+- Canteen menu & availability
+- Weather conditions
+- User preferences

-There will be mainly 2 types of people, students and canteen owners.
+There are mainly **two types of users**:

-Students will use mobile app to upload their budget, see best deal for each day, food recommendation for him.
+- 🎓 **Students** – Use the mobile app to set their budget, view the best deal for each day, and get personalized food recommendations.
-Canteen Owners will upload thir daily menus with budgets and take orders from students.
-There will be an admin section for handle all types of problem in both side (we assumed it as University Authority).
+- 🍽️ **Canteen Owners** – Use the web dashboard to upload daily menus, set prices, and manage orders.

+There is also an **Admin panel** (assumed as University Authority) to monitor the system, handle complaints, and manage both students and canteen owners.

+---

-## ✨ What We Do
+## ✨ What KhaiKhai Offers

-**📅 Daily Meal Planning:** Get a personalized plan for breakfast, lunch, snacks, and dinner.

-**💰 Budget-Friendly Choices:** Input your monthly pocket money, and KhaiKhai ensures you never overspend.

-**🍴 Canteen Integration:** See real menus from nearby canteens and get suggestions on where to eat.

-**🌦️ Weather-Aware Recommendations:** Whether it’s a sunny or rainy day, KhaiKhai suggests meals that fit the weather.

-**🥦 Health Focused:** Balanced diet suggestions to keep you energized throughout the day.
+- 📅 **Daily meal planning** (breakfast, lunch, snacks, dinner)
+- 💰 **Budget-aware recommendations**
+- 🍴 **Canteen-integrated menus & ordering**
+- 🌦️ **Weather-aware suggestions**
+- 🥦 **Balanced and health-focused meals**
+- 🧾 **Order & complaint management**

+---

 ## Website
 | Page | Screenshot |